iamguid/ngx-mf/README.md

 angular FormGroup type from model type.
 That means you can bind your models type with form type.

-It's not increase of your bundle size because it's just TypeScript types.
+It doesn't increase your bundle size because it's just TypeScript types.

 ## Installation

+WARNING: it is not published yet in npm

 npm